 The Nomination and Compensation Committee is a standing committee of the Board.
-No member of the Nomination and Compensation Committee may be an employee of the Bank.
-The Board has determined that all members of the Nomination and Compensation Committee are independent in accordance with the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of the rules of the NYSE, and Agreement No. 04-2001 of the Superintendency of Banks.
-The current members of the Nomination and Compensation Committee are Maria da Graça França (Chairman), Esteban Alejandro Acerbo, William Dick Hayes and and Manuel Sánchez González.
+No member of the Nomination and Compensation Committee can be an employee of the Bank.
+The Board has determined that all members of the Nomination and Compensation Committee are independent under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of the rules of the NYSE, and Agreement No. 04-2001 of the Superintendency.
+The current members of the Nomination and Compensation Committee are Maria da Graça França (Chairman), Esteban Alejandro Acerbo, William Dick Hayes and Manuel Sánchez González.

 The Nomination and Compensation Committee meets at least five times per year.
-During the fiscal year ended December 31, 2010, the committee held ten meetings.
+During the fiscal year ended December 31, 2011, the committee held eight meetings.